maxotto/majordomoInstall/README.md

 3 - `bash 1-updateUpgradeReboot.sh`

 At finish Raspberry reboots.
 To prevent it, edit script `nano 1-updateUpgradeReboot.sh` and comment last line.
+Make full backup image of the SD card (recomended)

 ##Step 2 - installation
 First, edit `nano 2-lampMajordomo.sh` and set DB_PASSWORD="YourLovelyPassWord".
 Use this password during MySql and PhpMyAdmin installation.
 Then: